abdulsuhail/web-test/README.md

 The defaults values for the number of runs, location, and connectivity type would all be overwritten by the settings specified here.
 In addition, any ads defined by https://adblockplus.org/ would be automatically blocked.
 ### Running WebPageTest on recently pushed code
-To use this functionality you need to follow the below steps : -
+WebPageTest gihub-action supports testing the code on a local machine.
+To use this functionality follow the below steps : -
   * Use node setup to install ngrok using npm.
  ```
       - name: Node Setup
         uses: actions/setup-node@v1
   ```
-  * Start your project in the github runner(below yml file is an example for building and running react.js project using pm2).
+  * Start your project in the github runner(below is an example for building and running react.js project using pm2).
+You can use your respective commands dependent to your language to start the project.
+Make sure to run the project in background as running it in foreground would not allow the next steps to execute.
+Here pm2 is used to run the project in the background.
 ```
       - name: Install Project Dependencies
         run: npm install